influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/eventSource.md

 withSysctlsMixin(sysctls)
 ```

-Sysctls hold a list of namespaced sysctls used for the pod.
-Pods with unsupported sysctls (by the container runtime) might fail to launch.
+"Sysctls hold a list of namespaced sysctls used for the pod.
+Pods with unsupported sysctls (by the container runtime) might fail to launch."

 **Note:** This function appends passed data to existing values

 ## obj spec.template.securityContext.seLinuxOptions

-SELinuxOptions are the labels to be applied to the container
+"SELinuxOptions are the labels to be applied to the container"

 ### fn spec.template.securityContext.seLinuxOptions.withLevel